smscommunity/sms-guide/_game/tutorials/index.md

 Almost certainly too old to be useful.

 ## Individual Shines/Generic
 Miscellaneous tutorials for individual shines or general things like movement.
-Covering different strats per shine but sorted only by age; the older the tutorial, the more likely things are to be out-of-date.
+Covering different strats per shine and sorted by age; the older the tutorial, the more likely things are to be out-of-date.

 **Movement**